Jasper County License Hearing Guide

 How to Prepare

-• Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, dashcam footage (if available), medical records, or any other information that challenges the officer's account of the events.
+• Gather Evidence: Gather any evidence that supports your case, such as witness statements, dashcam footage (if available), and any documentation related to your arrest.

 Possible Outcomes